 Inputs on the rear panel of the M8 include a single pair of stereo RCA inputs, with the left input also serving as the sub's LFE/mono input.
 There is a full complement of push-pin-style binding posts for speaker output and inputs, too.
 Adjustment options include variable level control and crossover frequency.
 There are two switches located on the rear of the unit, one for phase (180 and 0 degrees) and the other for power (on/off/auto).
 A detachable power cord rounds out the M8's list of features.

 In terms of performance, the M8 is quite surprising.
 No, it's is not going to unseat subwoofers possessing more power or drivers capable of tearing a house from its foundations but, like I said earlier, for the vast majority of folks looking to add a little grunt to their soundbar or modest home theater setup, the M8 is a great starting point.
 I went ahead and took my M8 demo to 11 by throwing a bit of parametric EQ its way, courtesy of Room EQ Wizard and my trusty Behringer Feedback Destroyer Pro.
 This allowed me to really see what the M8 had to offer, for I was able to tailor its performance almost perfectly to my room.
 The M8 played low and with surprising authority.
 It was quick enough on the draw, though you can find faster subs, albeit maybe not at this price point.
 I was able to bottom it out during my demo of Transformers 2: Revenge of the Fallen, but again, that was pushing the M8 much harder than I believe it ever would normally be pushed.
 Bringing things back to reality a bit, pairing instead with Outlaw's soundbar and doing simple level matching and crossover adjustments, proved my earlier point, which is that the M8 is aimed at the entry-level enthusiast with modest tastes.
 In this respect, the M8 shines, is very fulfilling (not that it wasn't in my all-out tests, either) and frankly will be enough for most listeners.
 While I maintain that the OSB-1 soundbar from Outlaw doesn't need a subwoofer, there are a number of systems that do, specifically bookshelf speakers, with which the M8 would be a fantastic fit.
 Additionally, the M8's diminutive size makes it easy to integrate and place properly within a room.
-Read about the high points and low points of the M8 subwoofer on Page 2.